Search the Community

 -

 When you create a peice of furniture you sometimes use a back of 1/4" ply.
 Do you glue or nail it in place?
 Do you prefinish it and the rest of the peice so that you can spray the interior ?
 Do you fasten it in place to act as a squaring device then after the glue drys in the frame remove it for finishing later on?
 I am finishing up my daughters curio cabinet and think it should go this way.
 1. cut to fit but do not install.
 2. Fiinish the face and sides of the peices and spray if desired.
 3. Finish the plywood back.
-4. Install the back with Nails to a
+4. Install the back with Nails to allow some wood movement.

 - 10 replies